-- Board of Governors Fee Waiver (BOGW): BOGW is a form of financial aid that waives enrollment fees for eligible California students and AB 540 students. - Federal Pell Grant: Pell Grant program is an entitlement program that is based on financial eligibility and enrollment. - Federal Supplemental Educational Opportunity Grant (FSEOG): FSEOG is a grant available to students who qualify for a Pell Grant.
+Board of Governors Fee Waiver (BOGW): BOGW is a form of financial aid that waives enrollment fees for eligible California students.

+Grants are funds that do not have to be repaid and are usually based on need.
+Students must meet Federal/State eligibility criteria to qualify.

+Federal Pell Grant: Pell Grant program is an entitlement program that is based on financial eligibility and enrollment.

+Federal Supplemental Educational Opportunity Grant (FSEOG): FSEOG is a grant available to students who qualify for a Pell Grant.
+FSEOG is a campus-based program (limited funds).
+Awards are contingent on availability of funds and awarded to students with the greatest financial need.